 - Practice work is not eligible for reassessment. - Evidence of Learning work may be eligible for reassessment.
-Refer to the chart below for eligibility:
+Refer to the chart below for possible eligibility:

-The assessment included multiple opportunities for feedback and improvement in the process for the final product OR formative assessments are aligned to standards, allow students to practice in the same assessment format, and gain feedback for improvement before the summative assessment. □ There was timely and consistent completion of practice work and formative assessments. □ A one-time performance on an assessment does not reflect the student's level of proficiency leading up to the assessment. □ Summative assessment score is below 85%.
+opporto in the p format standa same a feedba sessment included multiple unities for feedback and improvement process for the final product OR ive assessments are aligned to rds, allow students to practice in the assessment format, and gain ck for improvement before the ative assessment. □ There was timely and consisted of practice work and formative assessments. □ A one-time performance on an does not reflect the student's proficiency leading up to the a □ Summative assessment score 85%. assessment level of ssessment.
 Not eligible for reassessment Eligible for reassessment if all three statements above are true.